ArshRomana1/ArshdeepsBookStore/README.txt

 Where Changing the name of "Home" to "Books", for our Future Books Database.

 1520
-Made Changes to Layout.cshtl because it wasnt Working
+Made Changes to Layout.cshtl because it wasnt Working.

+1548
+Added a dropdown menu link in the layout.cshtml file and ran it its working fine.